Board of Trustees

-Deborah Sampson Shinn and her daughter moved to Portland fifteen years ago, drawn by family summers in the area.
+Deborah Sampson Shinn and her daughter (Waynflete ’13) moved to Portland more than fifteen years ago, drawn by family summers in the area.
 She graduated from Middlebury College and received an M.A. from the Institute of Fine Arts at New York University.
-Deborah has been involved with the Waynflete Parents Association (president 2009-10), served as head of the Arts Committee, and has been active in various fundraising activities at the school.
-She has a strong background in museum work, having served for many years as curator of applied arts and design at Cooper-Hewitt Smithsonian Design Museum.
-She has also curated exhibitions at the National Gallery of Art in Washington, D.C, the Museum of Fine Arts in Boston, and the Museum of the City of New York.
-Deborah has received two Presidential Design Awards for exhibitions she curated at Cooper-Hewitt.
-She was also an adjunct professor at Parsons School of Design in New York City.
-She continues teaching as a volunteer at Portland Adult Education.
-Deborah’s daughter, Miranda, graduated from Waynflete in 2013.
+Deborah was involved with the Waynflete Parents Association (president 2009-10), served as head of the school’s Arts Committee, and has been active in various fundraising activities throughout the years.
+She has a strong background in museum work, having served for many years as curator at Cooper-Hewitt, the Smithsonian’s Design Museum.
+She has also worked at the National Gallery of Art in Washington, D.C., the Museum of Fine Arts in Boston, and the Museum of the City of New York.
+Deborah received two Presidential Design Awards.
+She was also an adjunct professor at Parsons School of Design in New York City and continues to teach and tutor students as a volunteer at Portland Adult Education.